Victor-369/KataMarsRoverMission/README.md

 <br>

 ## Installation
-You need Docker to run MariaDB database.
-Use next command on same folder where you have `docker-compose.yml` file.
-Then run command `docker compose up` or `docker compose up -d` to create container with database.
+You need Docker to run the MariaDB database.
+Use the next command in the same folder where you have the `docker-compose.yml` file.
+Then run the command `docker compose up` or `docker compose up -d` to create a container with a database.

-On server side run `php artisan serve` command to start laravel as server.
+On the server side run `php artisan serve` command to start Laravel as a server.

 <br>

 ## Configuration

-On your `.env` file you must have this variables:
+On your `.env` file you must have these variables:
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1